We have five factories and 19 years of experience in plant extracts

 7.5 Antioxidant Protection

-As mentioned earlier, Citrus bioflavonoids have potent antioxidant properties.
+As mentioned earlier, citrus bioflavonoids have potent antioxidant properties.
 This not only helps to protect the skin from environmental damage but also supports overall skin health by neutralizing free radicals and reducing oxidative stress.

 7.6 Improved Skin Tone and Texture

-Regular consumption of Citrus bioflavonoids can lead to improved skin tone and texture.
+Regular consumption of citrus bioflavonoids can lead to improved skin tone and texture.
 They can help to reduce the appearance of dark spots, hyperpigmentation, and uneven skin tone, resulting in a more radiant and even complexion.

 7.7 Support for Wound Healing